matomo-org/developer-documentation/docs/generated/master/Piwik/Menu/MenuAdmin.md

 -----------

-Plugins can subscribe to the
-{@hook Menu.Admin.addItems} event to add new pages to the admin menu.
+Plugins can subscribe to the [Menu.Admin.addItems](/api-reference/hooks#menuadminadditems) event to add new pages to the admin menu.

 **Example**